 My favorite part is watching people grow and become more than what they were when they started.
-I’m really lucky because I get to see that in both the staff and the students.
+I’m really lucky because I get to see that directly in the staff, students, and parents.

 When you’re not working, what do you like to do?

 I am a prodigious producer of daughters.
 (I have at least 3, depending on when you’re reading this).
 My biggest hobby is coaching athletes on health and wellness.

 My favorite food is easily chicken nuggets.
 I can eat 100 chicken nuggets in a sitting.
 Luckily, chicken is a great lean protein.
 For our holiday party, my co-worker, Alex, got me a shirt that says “I love chicken nuggets.”
 You know how when you’re wearing something that you love, people give you compliments about it?
 Well, I wore the shirt on my way home and five different people told me they liked it.